Alluxio/alluxio/docs/en/core-services/Caching.md

 alluxio.worker.tieredstore.level1.watermark.low.ratio=0.7
 ```

-There are no restrictions to how many tiers can be configured
+There are no restrictions on how many tiers can be configured
 but each tier must be identified with a unique alias.
 A typical configuration will have three tiers for Memory, SSD, and HDD.
 To use multiple hard drives in the HDD tier, specify multiple paths when configuring